Wok & Skillet

 Instructions

-• Rinse then soak the dried red chilies in a bowl of warm water, and the tamarind paste in a separate small bowl in ¼ cup of warm water.
-Allow the dried red chilies and the tamarind to soak for 15 minutes.
+• Soak the dried red chilies in a bowl of warm water and the tamarind paste in a separate bowl with ¼ cup of warm water.
+Let both soak for about 15 minutes, until the chilies soften and the tamarind loosens.

-• Gently squeeze the tamarind paste with your fingers to extract as much of the juice as possible.
-Discard the tamarind paste and seeds (if any).
+• Gently squeeze the soaked tamarind with your fingers to extract the juice, then discard the pulp and any seeds.
+Set the tamarind juice aside.

-• Pour the tamarind juice into a food processor along with the sliced dried red chili, fresh red chili, lemongrass, shallots, galangal, kaffir lime leaves, brown sugar, coconut oil, dried shrimp (optional), and cilantro leaves.
+• Add the tamarind juice, soaked dried chilies, fresh red chilies, lemongrass, shallots, galangal, kaffir lime leaves, brown sugar, coconut oil, dried shrimp (if using), and cilantro leaves to a blender or food processor.

 Notes